arrow-kt/arrow/arrow-site/README.md

 ### Release flow

 This repository has its own release flow.

-Every change that is pushed on `master` branch will be shown directly at the website.
+Every change that is pushed on `master` branch will be shown directly at the website:

+* Main files: landing page, JS, CSS, etc.
+* Next version will be re-generated with the styles and sidebars in this repository.
+For instance, for Arrow Core: https://arrow-kt.io/docs/next/core/.
+* Previous versions that are included in [`update-other-versions.txt`](update-other-versions.txt) will be re-generated with the styles and sidebars in this repository.
+Those versions must match with the related tags.
+For instance, `0.10.4`.
+However, the version in the website (URL) will just consider `major.minor` version.
+Following the example, `0.10.4` in [`update-other-versions.txt`](update-other-versions.txt) file, it will re-generate the website under `docs/0.10/...`.

 ### How to add a menu entry